UrbanPlanningset/HEEUP_rebuttal-Reviewer-4/README.md

 ## Related Data Standards: https://www.energy.gov/eere/buildings/new-construction-commercial-referencebuildings -->

 ## Figure 5(b) Supplement
+We have additionally added the urban function type corresponding to 25*25.
+Each urban function type has a corresponding standard energy consumption.
+By comparison, it can be found that the energy consumption of buildings within the grid area is consistent with the energy consumption of urban structures.
+This proves that the HEEUP planning strategy is based on reasonable layout.

-Efficient energy-saving urban planning aims to harmonize energy efficiency with the structural framework of urban development.
+Energy-efficient urban planning aims to harmonize energy efficiency with the structural framework of urban development.
 For example, while lower energy consumption is a positive indicator of efficiency, it must be balanced against the risk of resulting in a less than ideal urban layout.
-An effective energy-saving urban planning strategy should be based on reasonable layout.

 ## Displays the relative energy intensity of all buildings in each of the 25*25 grids.